Kxvin1/filter/README.md

 ![Home Page Authenticated](https://i.imgur.com/1Kykha9.jpeg)

 - When hovering over a listing a shadow will appear to let the user know which shop is the point of focus.
-- Click on the name of 'Business Details' will redirect the user to that specific shop's details page.
+- Clicking on 'Business Details' will redirect the user to that specific shop's details page.

+- Home Page

 ![Home Page Splash](https://i.imgur.com/4a1N2VG.jpeg)

+- Hovered over a single business

 ![Hover Home](https://i.imgur.com/UYBknkS.png)

 ## Business Details